-A Named Nurse for Safeguarding supports the management of incidents, coordinates the provision of facilitated safeguarding supervision and can advise staff on any concerns.
+A Named Nurse for Safeguarding supports the management of incidents, coordinates the provision of training and facilitated safeguarding supervision and can advise staff on any concerns.
+She is supported by a Safeguarding Adviser.

-The Children's Trust works closely with the Surrey Safeguarding Children's Board to ensure a transparent and open culture.
+The Children's Trust works closely with the Surrey Safeguarding Children's Partnership to ensure a transparent and open culture.

-Our team of experienced Social Workers ensures reported incidents are reviewed daily and any potential safeguarding incidents identified and necessary actions taken.
+All reported incidents are reviewed promptly so that any potential safeguarding incidents are identified and necessary actions taken.
 The child's local authority social worker is also informed of any safeguarding incidents.
 The Local Authority Designated Officer is contacted if an incident relates to an allegation against staff.